vincemaina/blackspike-astro-landing-page/README.md

 You can read more about how we built it and the cool new tech we used [on our blog post](https://www.blackspike.com/blog/blackspike-free-astro-tailwind-theme/).

+Now available as an official Astro theme!
+[Download it from the Astro themes page](https://portal.astro.build/themes/blackspike-astro-landing-page/)

 ## Live demo https://astro-theme.blackspike.com

 We hope you find it useful!